 Apart from heating, hot water takes up a huge part of our running costs – especially in the bathroom.
 Ever thought about how many litres of water go down the drain every time you’re waiting for the right temperature in the shower?
 Then you should consider this energy-saving tip: the smart showerhead EvaDrop relies on a special sensor system to ensure that water will only start running when the desired temperature is reached.
 But the device can do much more: during the shower, it adjusts the water flow to the current positioning of your body.
 Using a Bluetooth app on your smartphone, you can change your preferred settings, track your water usage, or connect EvaDrop to other smart products.

 From the hair dryer in the bathroom to the coffee machine in the kitchen – none of our daily routines would work without electricity.
 But how much do you actually need, and how much is expended on lights you forgot to switch off or devices on stand-by mode?
-We’ve got two energy-saving tips to solve both problems: for one, smart motion detectors make sure that lights are only switched on when necessary – indoors as well as outdoors.
+We’ve got two energy-saving tips to solve both problems: for one, smart motion detectors ensure that lights are only switched on when necessary – indoors as well as outdoors.
 In addition, you can use smart socket outlets combined with a central server to switch off multiple devices at the push of a button.

 The Gira HomeServer for KNX Smart Homes offers even more convenient functions: generating overviews of your energy expenditure and alerting you if there has been a significant increase.
 This helps identify other parts of your household where you could avoid wasting gas, water, or electricity.